 While we may witness short-term outcomes from our own and others’ activism, it’s difficult not to also feel numbed, fatigued and overwhelmed.

-In this talk and dialogue, Buddhist teacher and author, Elizabeth Mattis Namgyel brings a fresh perspective to activism, by probing Buddhist views on suffering, compassion and efficacy.
+Murray Nossel will interview Buddhist teacher and author, Elizabeth Mattis Namgyel who brings a fresh perspective to activism, by probing Buddhist views on suffering, compassion and efficacy.
+Murray is director of Narativ and The World Mother Storytelling Project as well as a student and practitoner of Buddhism.

 How do we bear witness without closing our hearts?